terraform-aviatrix-modules/terraform-aviatrix-mc-transit-peering/README.md

 key | value
 :--- | :---
-transit_gateways | List of transit gateway names to create full mesh peering from
+transit_gateways | List of transit gateway names to create full mesh peering from.
+NOT REQURED if "transit_gateways_with_local_as" provided. transit_gateways_with_local_as | Map of transit gateway names and their corresponding AS numbers.
+REQUIRED only when using prepending.

 The following variables are optional: